Original Ku Klux Klan of the Confederacy

+As the North Alabama Citizens Council

 Origins

 The group began as the North Alabama Citizens Council, which broke away from the Citizens' Councils of America in October 1955.
 The new organization was based in Birmingham, while the mainstream group was headquartered in Montgomery and led by State Senator Sam Englehart.
 The split apparently centered around the Birmingham group's embrace of antisemitism and exclusion of Jews from membership, while the Montgomery faction professed no other aim than the defense of segregation.
 Carter also insisted that "the mountain people – the real redneck – is our strength".

 Rock music and Cole assault

 The group had a particular disdain for black music and rock'n'roll, campaigning for boycotts of black singers and the removal of rock'n'roll records from local juke boxes.
 A sign outside Carters office proclaimed "Be-bop promotes Communism".
-On April 10, 1956 seven members of the group assaulted Nat King Cole while he was singing to a white audience at the Municipal Auditorium in Birmingham.
+On April 10, 1956, seven members of the group assaulted Nat King Cole while he was singing to a white audience at the Municipal Auditorium in Birmingham.
 The assault was supposed to be part of a much larger attack involving one hundred members who were supposed to overpower the band and the police, but only seven showed up.
 On April 18, four of the assailants were sentenced to 180 days in jail and a $100 fine, the maximum for their assault charge, and three others were fined for conspiracy and weapons charges.